Lower Limits on the Anisotropy of the Extragalactic Gamma-Ray Background implied by the 2FGL and 1FHL Catalogs

 where $E_{m,M}$ are the lower and upper energy limits of the band in GeV, and $\F_{35}$ is our standard flux reference.

-Note that while the above provides the K-correction for {\em individual} sources, since their individual spectra differ it is not equivalent to a single K-correction, evaluated at some effective spectral index.
-At high energies the population near the 1FGL detection threshold is dominated by increasingly hard sources, imparting an energy dependence to the typical spectral index and generally enhancing the anisotropy \citep[see, e.g., section VI of][]{Cuoco}.
+Note that while the above provides the band correction for {\em individual} sources, since their individual spectra differ it is not equivalent to a single band correction, evaluated at some effective spectral index.
+At high energies, the population near the 1FGL detection threshold is dominated by increasingly hard sources, imparting an energy dependence on the typical spectral index and generally enhancing the anisotropy \citep[see, e.g., Section VI of][]{Cuoco}.